All About Series | December 10, 2024

 And while shorter routes can be easier to transition to electric school buses when there are concerns about range, particularly in cold weather, it’s important to remember that students with long trips to school stand to benefit most from electric school buses due to reduced exposure to tailpipe emissions.

 Rural students, for example, face long bus rides that extend their school day, increasing their exposure to toxic school bus exhaust along the way.
-Data also shows that Black students tend to have longer rides to school — on average 45 minutes to an hour — than their white and Hispanic counterparts.
+Data also shows that Black students tend to have longer rides to school — 45 minutes to an hour longer, on average — than their white and Hispanic counterparts.
 And students with disabilities travel longer distances on their school bus than other students.

 That’s why it’s important to consider equity when planning which routes to electrify first.
 While cold weather impacts range, students in cold weather climates and on longer routes should not be left behind as school districts transition to clean rides.
 By sharing electric school bus experiences in cold weather, efficiency data and training best practices, school bus fleets can ensure the transition to electric school buses happens equitably across varying climates and for all students.